oldlaptop/tkrunner/README.md

 > man(1);
 > if the section is omitted, the section argument to
 > man(1)
-> will be omitted, and the first matching page will be selected.
+> will be omitted.
-> The manual page will be formatted as HTML using
+> All matching manual pages will be formatted as HTML using
 > mandoc(1)
 > and opened with
 > xdg-open(1).